uniVocity/univocity-examples/src/test/resources/README_template.md

 @@INCLUDE_METHOD(/src/test/java/com/univocity/examples/Tutorial001Basics.example002RowReaders)

-In this example we simply get the existing mapping, add our RowReaders and execute the mapping cycle again.
-The action happens in RowReader's `processRow` method: this method exposes the original input row and the mapped row (if any) that is going to be inserted into a destination entity.
-The `RowMappingContext` is provided by uniVocity so you can have more control and information about the mapping in execution.
+In this example we simply get the existing mapping, add our @@LINK(RowReader)s and execute the mapping cycle again.
+The action happens in @@LINK(RowReader)'s `processRow` method: this method exposes the original input row and the mapped row (if any) that is going to be inserted into a destination entity.
+The @@LINK(RowMappingContext) is provided by uniVocity so you can have more control and information about the mapping in execution.
 The names of each mapped field, both in the input or output, can be obtained from this contextual object, as well as their positions in the input/output arrays.
-If you are manipulating a huge input, we recommend you to acquire the positions of fields you are interested in manipulating using the `initialize` method.
+If you are manipulating a huge input, we recommend you to acquire the positions of fields you are interested in manipulating using the `initialize()` method.

-After executing a data mapping cycle with these `RowReader` implementations, the output will contain 2 rows (the first 3 rows in the input were skipped):
+After executing a data mapping cycle with these @@LINK(RowReader) implementations, the output will contain 2 rows (the first 3 rows in the input were skipped):

 @@INCLUDE_CONTENT(0, /src/test/resources/examples/expectedOutputs/Tutorial001Basics/example002RowReaders)

-Note that you can have multiple RowReaders defined for each step of the process (input, output, persisted).
-In this case they will be executed sequentially and changes made by the first RowReader will reflect on the next.
-A row discarded by one RowReader won't be passed on to the next.
+Note that you can have multiple @@LINK(RowReader)s defined for each step of the process (input, output, persisted).
+In this case they will be executed sequentially and changes made by the first @@LINK(RowReader) will reflect on the next.
+A row discarded by one @@LINK(RowReader) won't be passed on to the next.

-While powerful, RowReaders are more suitable for mappings that require very specific operations.
+While powerful, @@LINK(RowReader)s are more suitable for mappings that require very specific operations.
 In short, they are not particularly easy to reuse, especially when you just want to perform some common data cleanup or transformations on fields processed by different mappings.